Multi-purpose stadium: Canada

-Three of Canada's largest stadiums from this era and type feature domed or retractable roofs, namely BC Place in Vancouver, SkyDome/Rogers Centre in Toronto, and Olympic Stadium in Montreal.

-BC Place is capable of hosting baseball, but has been primarily a football venue.
-Rogers Centre was built to accommodate baseball (MLB's Toronto Blue Jays play there), but was a football venue until the CFL's Toronto Argonauts moved to BMO Field after the 2015 CFL season.
-Montreal's Olympic Stadium was built primarily for a multisport event (the 1976 Summer Olympics, during which it hosted the athletics,equestrian,football and latter than for professional team sports, but it later became the home of the Montreal Alouettes football team and the Montreal Expos baseball team, and began serving as an alternate home to the Montreal Impact when that team entered Major League Soccer in 2012.
-Similarly, the open-air Commonwealth Stadium in Edmonton was constructed for the 1978 Commonwealth Games and the 1983 Summer Universiade but has also become home of the Edmonton Elks of the CFL.
+Three of Canada's largest stadiums from this era and type feature domed or retractable roofs: namely BC Place in Vancouver, SkyDome/Rogers Centre in Toronto, and Olympic Stadium in Montreal.
+BC Place is capable of hosting baseball but has been primarily a football venue.
+Rogers Centre was primarily built to accommodate baseball (MLB's Toronto Blue Jays play there), but was also a football venue until the CFL's Toronto Argonauts moved to BMO Field after the 2015 CFL season.
+Since the Argonauts' departure, Rogers Centre has been progressively remodeled and is now considered a baseball-only facility.
+Montreal's Olympic Stadium was built primarily for a multisport event (the 1976 Summer Olympics), during which it hosted the athletics, equestrian, football.
+Latterly, it hosted professional team sports: it became the home of the Montreal Alouettes football team and the Montreal Expos baseball team, and began serving as an alternate home to the Montreal Impact when that team entered Major League Soccer in 2012.
+Similarly, the open-air Commonwealth Stadium in Edmonton was constructed for the 1978 Commonwealth Games and the 1983 Summer Universiade but has also become home to the Edmonton Elks of the CFL.
 It has also hosted many association football events, as well as the 2003 Heritage Classic, the first major outdoor ice hockey event in Canada.
 Tim Hortons Field, which opened in 2014, was built both as a venue for the 2015 Pan American Games and as the new home of the Hamilton Tiger-Cats football team; its predecessor, Ivor Wynne Stadium, was originally built for the first Commonwealth Games.

-Other Canadian cities never expressed interest in building a venue for Major League Baseball or the Summer Olympics, and felt no need to replace their smaller, open-air stadiums used mostly for Canadian football.
-For example,Calgary's open-air McMahon Stadium dates from 1960 and has been used only for Canadian football, the 1988 Winter Olympics opening and closing ceremonies, and an outdoor ice hockey event (the 2011 Heritage Classic).
+Other Canadian cities never expressed interest in building a venue for Major League Baseball or the Summer Olympics and felt no need to replace their smaller, open-air stadiums used mostly for Canadian football.
+For example, Calgary's open-air McMahon Stadium dates from 1960 and has been used only for Canadian football, and later was chosen to host the 1988 Winter Olympics opening and closing ceremonies, and an outdoor ice hockey event (the 2011 Heritage Classic).
 Similar situations hold in Ottawa, Winnipeg, Hamilton, and Regina.
-No large stadiums of any kind are in cities such as Quebéc City, London or Saskatoon, or in Atlantic Canada; in those places (with the exception of Saskatoon), smaller stadiums (less than 13,000 seats) exist that can be augmented with temporary seating to bring their capacities close to that of the smaller CFL stadiums.
+No large stadiums of any kind are in cities such as Quebec City, London, or Saskatoon, or in Atlantic Canada; in those places, smaller stadiums (less than 13,000 seats) exist, which can be augmented with temporary seating to bring their capacities close to that of the smaller CFL stadiums.